janmonschke/diffsync/README.md

 ## How does it work?

-- WebSocket rooms, requesting the data
-- custom protocol for syncing
-- Abstract DataAdapter for attaching whatever data source you want
+- The client fetches the initial state of the data and enters a sync-room via WebSockets
+- Every change of this state is synced via the `sync` method
-- changes are applied in-place
+- Clients receive events about changes from the server which are automatically applied to a shared object (in-place)
+- The server takes care of syncing the state of all connected clients
+- It uses a simple DataAdapter interface to fetch and store data with any kind of database
+- Client and Server are syncing with the [Differential Synchronization](https://neil.fraser.name/writing/sync/) algorithm

 ## Usage